bchugg/stat-map/index.md

 These are, obviously, my notes.
 They are not unbiased.
 They reflect my opinions on what's interesting and what's not.
 There will be significant detail on some topics and a total absence of many topics.

 > [!info] How to navigate
 > If you click on a link you will follow it.
-You can see a list of all notes on the left hand side of the page, and backlinks to the current note on the right hand side.
+You can see a list of all notes on the left hand side of the page, and backlinks to the current note on the right hand side (or on the bottom if you're on a small screen).

 # What's in here